josego85/api-geo-paraguay/README.md

 # API GEO Paraguay

-API GEO Paraguay is a RESTful service that provides precise geographical information for Paraguay based on given coordinates (latitude and longitude).
-With this API, you can determine the corresponding department, district, city, or neighborhood of any provided location.
+API GEO Paraguay is a powerful service that provides precise geographical information for Paraguay based on given coordinates (latitude and longitude).
+The API supports both traditional REST endpoints and a flexible GraphQL interface, giving you multiple options for querying geographic data including details on departments, districts, cities, and neighborhoods.

 ## Table of Contents